“`html

 Your body’s relationship with water changes as you age.
 After 40, you lose muscle mass naturally, and since muscle tissue holds more water than fat tissue, your body’s total water content decreases.
 Your kidneys also become less efficient at concentrating urine, meaning you lose more water throughout the day.

 These physiological shifts mean the hydration strategies that worked in your twenties might leave you feeling sluggish or cramped during workouts now.
 The good news?
 Understanding these changes helps you develop smarter hydration habits that actually support your fitness goals.
-At PEAKFIT Studio in Arden, we see how proper hydration transforms our clients’ energy levels and workout performance, particularly when combined with appropriate protein intake for adults over 40.
+At PEAKFIT Studio in Arden, we see how proper hydration transforms our clients’ energy levels and workout performance, particularly when combined with appropriate protein intake for adults over 40 and strength training strategies designed for your age.

 Pre-Workout Hydration That Sets You Up for Success